 The Rector, Rev. J. Giddens, acted as secretary and Lord Bristol donated a sum of money to help with prizes and expenses.

-Now, some 137 years on the Annual Flower Show is still the main event of our year.
-The show schedule has over 50 classes covering fruit, vegetables and flowers together with sections on floral art, crafts, cookery and photography.
-There are several trophies to be won.
+Now, some 138 years on the Annual Flower Show is a main event of our year.
+The show schedule has around 50 classes covering fruit, vegetables and flowers together with sections on floral art, crafts, cookery and photography.
+There are several silver trophies to be won.

-Today the Club has around 65 members all of whom enjoy gardening, fresh air and fun.
+Today the Club has around 95 members all of whom enjoy gardening, fresh air and fun.
 A number of speaker meetings are held during the year normally on the second Monday of the month on a range of topics of interest to gardeners and ‘outdoor’ people.
-In summer visits are organised to gardens of interest in the locality and beyond.
+In summer, visits are organised to gardens of interest in the locality and beyond.

 New members are always welcome.
 You don't have to be an avid or knowledgeable gardener, just someone interested in a wide range of gardening and allied topics, although you need not be a member to come to our meetings or exhibit at the Flower Show.